Anisakis

 The life cycle of Anisakis begins in the feces (poo) of an infected sea mammal.
 The

-feces contains Anisakis eggs which immediately hatch in the sea water.
-Larvae are eaten by small
+feces contain Anisakis eggs which immediately hatch in the sea water.
+The tiny larvae are eaten (but not

-crustaceans which are eaten by fish (or squid).
-The larvae penetrate the gut and encyst in muscles or other parts
+killed) by small crustaceans which are eaten by fish (or squid).
+The larvae penetrate the gut and encyst in muscles

-of the fish.
-Finally a marine mammal (or a human) eats the infected fish.
+or other parts of the fish.
+Finally a marine mammal eats the infected fish.
 The larvae excyst in the bowel and find

 Freshly caught fish should be gutted as soon as possible.
 This prevents the Anisakis larvae from